La Révolution française (film): Plot

-In a speech before the National Assembly, Danton demands the resignation of the Interior Minister, Minister of War, the Monsieur de la Tour du Pin, and many others, to the support and agreement from many delegates present.
-Soon afterwards, riots against the clergy are incited due to their continued monarchist sentiment, and many attacks against clergymen, churches, cathedrals, and monasteries occur across France.
-Baptism is mocked, and organists are forced to play revolutionary music on the organ.
+In a speech before the National Assembly, Danton demands the resignation of several government ministers.
+Soon afterwards, mob attacks on churches break out across France.
+Sacraments such as baptism are mocked, and organists are forced to play revolutionary music.
 Subsequently, Lafayette signs an edict demanding the arrest of all Revolutionaries in the National Assembly.
 Meanwhile, the royal family flees Paris, hoping to reach the Austrian Netherlands disguised as servants.
 However, they are identified by an innkeeper at Varennes, and returned to Paris.
-Speakers around France demand that Louis XVI be stripped of his royal title as King of France and be reduced to merely "Citizen Louis Capet".
+In response, orators call for the abolition of the monarchy.

 The Mayor of Paris, Jean Sylvain Bailly, is forced to declare martial law after Danton and his supporters gather at the Champ de Mars.
 Initially dispersed by the National Guard, they return on 17 July 1791, gathering souvenirs, banners and flags.
-However, the National Guard also returns, and after the soldiers fire a warning shot above the heads of the civilians, the crowd begins to throw stones and other objects at the soldiers.
+However, the National Guard also returns, and despite the soldiers firing a warning shot, the crowd refuses to disperse and begins to throw stones and other objects at the soldiers.
 Taking this as a sign of hostility, Bailly orders his troops to open fire, despite Lafayette's efforts to maintain peace between both sides.
 The resulting massacre is a bloodbath, with dozens dead or wounded.
-The survivors quickly scatter, and this only worsens the situation.

-A few weeks later, Louis XVI and the National Assembly declare war on the great powers of Europe, but Robespierre knows that the campaign will be a disaster, and his prediction initially proves to be true.
-French troops march on the Belgian frontier, but are quickly annihilated by forces of Prussia and Austria, and a French general is killed by his own soldiers.
-Jean-Paul Marat demands that "ten thousand heads must fall here in France."
+A few weeks later, Louis XVI and the National Assembly declare war on the great powers of Europe.
+The Assembly is jubilant, but Robespierre foresees disaster.
+French troops march on the Belgian frontier, but are quickly annihilated by forces of Prussia and Austria.
+In the ensuing chaos, a French general is killed by his own soldiers.
+Responding to the defeats, Jean-Paul Marat demands that "ten thousand heads must fall here in France."
 The Duke of Brunswick issues a manifesto demanding that France surrender, or he will "burn Paris to the ground."
-Another call to action is given at the National Assembly, with Robespierre again certain that the next campaign will be a disaster.
-While French soldiers make their way to the front, they are given provisions in the towns they enter, and sing a new song: "La Marseillaise".
+The National Assembly calls for more troops, though Robespierre continues to be skeptical.
+While French soldiers make their way to the front, they are given provisions in the towns they enter, and discover a young boy singing a new tune.
+Intrigued, they ask him of its origins, and as they resume marching, they sing this new song: "La Marseillaise".